-Battle Trophies, Personal Relics, and a Commissioned Canoe: Irish Colonial Collecting in the National Museum of Ireland Rachel Hand
+Battle Trophies, Personal Relics, and a Commissioned Canoe: Irish Colonial Collecting in the National Museum of Ireland

+Rachel Hand

-From its opening in 1890 the Science and Art Dr Críostóir Mac Cárthaigh Museum, Dublin (later the National Museum of Ireland) exhibited indigenous material in an From its inception in 1935, material culture, Ethnographic Gallery prominently situated in including the recording and study of vernacthe Kildare Street site.
-These objects were ular artefacts and practices, comprised a key collected from the late 18th century onwards element of the Irish Folklore Commission's by Irish explorers, military and naval officers, programme of field work.
-Its field collectors and later emigrants, missionaries, and colonial also collaborated closely with colleagues in the administrators across the British Empire.
-These National Museum to identify and acquire included gifts of taonga (ancestral treasures) artefacts deemed worthy of preservation. imbued with mana (prestige), commissioned artworks such as a model headhunting canoe, Dr Críostóir Mac Cárthaigh is Director of the souvenirs from settler-colonists, as well as war National Folklore Collection at University trophies and material looted from the royal pal-College Dublin.
-The NFC curates the collecaces of Kumase and Benin.
-Their deposit and tions of the Irish Folklore Commission (1935display in the national institution made tangible 70), which are currently being digitized and the opportunities available in far-away lands. published on its digital platform and legitimised and glorified corporate and www.duchas.ie, and promotes new folklore militant colonialism.
+From its opening in 1890 the Science and Art Museum, Dublin (later the National Museum of Ireland) exhibited indigenous material in an Ethnographic Gallery prominently situated in the Kildare Street site.
+These objects were collected from the late 18th century onwards by Irish explorers, military and naval officers, and later emigrants, missionaries, and colonial administrators across the British Empire.
+These included gifts of taonga (ancestral treasures) imbued with mana (prestige), commissioned artworks such as a model headhunting canoe, souvenirs from settler-colonists, as well as war trophies and material looted from the royal palaces of Kumase and Benin.
+Their deposit and display in the national institution made tangible the opportunities available in far-away lands. and legitimised and glorified corporate and militant colonialism.